gemini64/a1-llm/worklog.md

 - Giving directions to a passerby
 - Writing a brief social media post

-Each task proposed was inspired from a specific item listed in the CEFR inventory.
-Additional information is available in this [document](https://docs.google.com/document/d/1eqdsPgBh1bsrBlbUPx1yYgrikcze4nYq_iNBtX3RFwU).
+Each task proposed was inspired from an item listed in the CEFR inventory.
+Detailed information is presented in this [document](https://docs.google.com/document/d/1eqdsPgBh1bsrBlbUPx1yYgrikcze4nYq_iNBtX3RFwU).

-To add some variety to our prompts, we parametrized the writing taks 'theme' (e.g. the 'post theme' for the social media post writing task).
+To add some variety to our prompts, we parametrized the writing task 'theme' (e.g. the 'city from where the postcard was written from' for the postcard writing task).

-By parametrizing the writing tasks 'theme' we were able to build a set of ~100 prompts to submit and then evaluate.
+By parametrizing the 'theme' we were able to build a set of ~100 user prompts to submit and then evaluate.

 ### Linguistics constraints
 As stated in the previous section, the CEFR framework does not define which mopho-syntactic language features a learner should know and be able to use.

 To build our language inventories we sourced a variety of documents from language teaching/training entities.
 When applicable, we selected the morpho-syntactic elements listed as 'language reception' objectives for A1 learners.

-The inventories we assembled list every grammatical and syntactical element that can be used to complete the task proposed.
+The inventories we assembled list every grammatical and syntactical element that can be used to complete the writing task proposed.

 Inventories are language specific.
-An effort has been made:
+An effort was made:
 - to remove redundant element
-- to present information in a hierachical fashion (mainly for information clarity's sake and as a general prompt-engineering good practice, basically we tried to list and organize inventory items in hierarchical markdown lists)
+- to present information in a hierachical fashion (mainly for information clarity's sake.
+This is also an overall sound prompt engineering convention.)

-See this [document](https://docs.google.com/document/d/11e0GFoavUTXkjSIVbYkgDbfPdKL7Jjy0qdq9vmepLP0) for additional details.
+This [document](https://docs.google.com/document/d/11e0GFoavUTXkjSIVbYkgDbfPdKL7Jjy0qdq9vmepLP0) offers a complete picture in regards to sources used and inventories content.

-### Manual evaluation
+### (First) Manual evaluation
-We used gpt-4o to generate completions for 12 prompts (12 x language).
-These completions were manually checked and evaluated with a boolean (conforms to constraints/does not conform to constraints) label.
+We used gpt-4o to generate completions for 12 prompts (actually 36, 12 for each language).
+These completions were manually reviewed an labeled with a boolean value (conform to constraints/not conform to constraints).

-Specifics about errors in constraints compliance were listed when applicable.
+When applicable, detailed information about compliance errors was also annotated.

-This manual evaluation procedure was performed on:
+The manual evaluation was performed on:
-- text generated using prompts in (taget language) for generation of text in (target language). see this [directory](https://drive.google.com/drive/folders/14vfWPtB0h00aFxoFeTBXtoZW6FM-CUgf?usp=drive_link)
+- Text generated using prompts in (taget language) for generation of text in (target language).
+Annotations available [here](https://drive.google.com/drive/folders/14vfWPtB0h00aFxoFeTBXtoZW6FM-CUgf?usp=drive_link)
-- text generated using prompts in english for generation of text in (taget language). see this [directory](https://drive.google.com/drive/folders/1QclYd9l9z23QXJ4dwGq8kT40Hi7Y-_Se?usp=drive_link)
+- Text generated using prompts in English for generation of text in (taget language).
+Annotations available [here](https://drive.google.com/drive/folders/1QclYd9l9z23QXJ4dwGq8kT40Hi7Y-_Se?usp=drive_link)

 #### Observations
-- No major difference in completions quality was observed when prompting the model in english
+- Prompting the model in English did not improve/deteriorate completions quality.
-- The model was found to perform (generally) worse in italian and russian writing tasks
+- Overall the model used (gpt-4o) seemed to perform better (i.e. adhere better to linguistics constraints) in English writing tasks.

-### Wide-sample Manual Evaluation
+### (Second) Manual Evaluation
-After collecting completions for our 100 prompt samples across all three languages and using three different models (gpt-4o, Mixtral 8x7b and Llama 3.1), We performed a second manual evaluation on a wider data-sample.
+After collecting completions for our 100 user prompt samples across all three languages and using three different models (gpt-4o, Mixtral 8x7b and Llama 3.1), we performed a second manual evaluation on a wider data sample (25 completions for each language, on all 3 models we collected data for).

 **Note:** Mixtral 8x7b was not trained on Russian.
-Mixtral output was manually annotated only for Italian and English.
+Mixtral output was annotated only for Italian and English.

-The manually annotated data is available in the following drive [directory](https://drive.google.com/drive/u/0/folders/1hCjmNpQX-DOgpWBZ8gYeX0v_E6N2oymZ).
+The manually annotated data is available [here](https://drive.google.com/drive/u/0/folders/1hCjmNpQX-DOgpWBZ8gYeX0v_E6N2oymZ).

 #### Observations
-- Both Mixtral an gpt-4o reach a 24% constraint compliance rate (on 25 samples) for Italian.
-LLama is the worst performing model on Italian writing tasks and only reaches 16% positive rate.
+- Mixtral an gpt-4o reach a 24% constraint compliance rate (on 25 samples) on Italian writing tasks.
+Llama is the worst performing model on Italian writing tasks and reaches a 16% compliance rate.
-- All model generally perform better on English writing tasks.
-LLama specifically reaches a 100% positive rate, followed by mixtral (84%) and gpt-4o (68%)
+- All models perform better on English writing tasks.
+LLama reaches a 100% compliance rate, followed by Mixtral (84%) and gpt-4o (68%).
-- All model perform generally worse on Russian writing tasks (below 20% positive rate).
-This may be due size of Russian input the models we chose were trained on (sadly no data about language training data split has been shared publicly by meta and openai).
+- All models perform worse on Russian writing tasks (> 20% compliance rate).
+This may be attributable to training dataset size for Russian language (sadly no data about training data language split has been released by Meta and OpenAI).

 ### Automatic boolean evaluation
-To automate the evaluation procedure we tried to make a LLM perform the inverse tasks, i.e.
+As a first approach to automatic evaluation, we tried to make a LLM perform the inverse tasks, i.e.

 ```
 Given this {text} and {language inventory}, check if the input text conforms to the given linguistics constraints.
 ```

-And basically associate each completion with a boolean compliant/non-compliant label.
+Expecting a boolean conform/non-conform output (similarly to what we did for manual completions annotation).

-We tested this approach on the same 12 prompts/completions couples and noticed very poor results (language-independent generalized issue).
+We tested this approach on the same 12 prompts/completions couples and noticed very poor results (compared to our manual annnotations).

 #### Giving the model some examples (shots)
-To check if the poor classification performance we observed could be solved by giving the model some examples (shots), we took another 5 (5 x language) prompts/completition couples and performed another round of manual evaluation.
+To check if the poor classification performance could be solved by giving the model some examples (shots), we took another 5 (5 x language) prompts/completition couples and performed another round of manual evaluation.

-These 15 samples were used to build a set of labeled examples to give the model.
+These 15 samples were then used to build a set of labeled examples to give to the model.

-We then re-collected evaluation data for our 12 manually checked examples in:
+We then re-collected evaluation data for our 12 manually annotated examples in:
 - 0 shots context
 - 5 shots context (using only examples in (target language))
 - 6 shots mixed language context